Stormwater Management

 • Report flooding of areas immediately as there may be a blockage in the storm drain system.

 See mud runoff from a construction site or other area?
-The Town of Knightdale works with Wake County for Sediment and Erosion Control Monitoring.
-Please call their toll free hotline at 1-866-STOPMUD immediately to report any offsite contamination.
+The Town of Knightdale now implements its own local Erosion & Sedimentation Control Program.
+Please contact our Inspection staff at (919) 217-2250 immediately to report any offsite contamination.